 But how can we best measure moisture?

 Some researchers advocate relying more on data collected from on-site ground observation stations.
 Such stations are accurate and easy to administer.
 Stations can be equipped with physical sensors, or researchers can even take soil samples and test their moisture levels.
 But these ground observation techniques are… well… grounded.
 They cover one particular area, limiting the amount of data that can be gathered and compared.
 They are useful at small scales, but expensive for larger geographic areas or over long time periods.

-Soil moisture can also be estimated using a variety of remote sensing methods, in this case using satellites.
+Soil moisture can also be estimated using a variety of remote sensing methods, in this case using satellites that generate openly available data.
 Satellites can measure radiation, which allows scientists to estimate moisture levels.
 Soil naturally gives off microwaves, and when the wetness of a soil changes, these signals change.
 Remote sensing can also track weather patterns, atmospheric conditions, wind speed and other factors that influence oncoming conditions.